oliver-zrz-cyber/rz/content/authors/admin/_index.md

 ---
-Runze Zhang (张润泽) is a third-year Master's student at the Visual Computing Center (VCC) of Shenzhen University.
+Runze Zhang (张润泽) is a fisrt-year Phd's student at College of Computer Science, Nankai University (Tianjin, China).